benaissazaki/my_personal_website/content/_index.md

 - Developing and managing WordPress websites at [Webdispo](https://www.webdispo.com/en/)
 - Contributing to open-source projects
+- Aiming to have at least a GitHub commit per day
 - Writing on my blog

 ## Here is what I built